Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	"wildboxez" (script.shyam.id.au/wbz) can be like hackage, C*AN, or some"-thing"...
 	who's that english gardener who also goes out on safaris/survivalism?

+	8< , [
-	8< , [, "the interpreter output should be copy/pastable into Shyamscripts\n", 539_16] 8≪ unsigned hex
+	, "the interpreter output should be copy/pastable into Shyamscripts\n"
+	, 539_16 8≪ unsigned hex
+	]
 	the interpreter output should be copy/pastable into Shyamscripts 9>8
 	8<